Funerals are expensive, so many are opting for pre-pay packages to spread the cost. But are they worth the money? Here’s what you should know.

-The idea is simple: you pay a company, or an insurer, to take care of your funeral so your family don’t have to cover the costs when you die and you pay either in instalments or in one payment at the beginning of the plan.
+The idea is simple: you pay a company, or an insurer, to take care of your funeral so your family don’t have to cover the costs when you die.
+You pay either in instalments or in one payment at the beginning of the plan.

 Why is this popular?

-According to funeral planner Dignity, the average cost of a funeral has increased by 58 per cent in the last seven years, outstripping inflation, and often leaving families with a huge unforeseen bill of around £3,500.
+According to funeral planner Dignity, the average cost of a funeral has increased by 58% in the last seven years, outstripping inflation.
+This often leaves families with a huge unforeseen bill of around £3,500.

 One of the key benefits of funeral plans is that they are guaranteed to cover the costs of the agreed funeral arrangements, regardless of any future rise in price.